casper-network/docs/source/docs/casper/resources/migrate.md

 </Tabs>

-## Public Methods {#public-methods}
+## Contract Functions {#contract-functions}

 <Tabs>
 <TabItem value="Casper" label="Casper">

-For Casper smart contracts, public methods are called entry points.
+For Casper smart contracts, public functions are called entry points.
 To declare them, the following format is used:

 ```rust
 #[no_mangle]